amcmerrell/ping/README.md

 * _Example Input: "Hello"_
 * _Example Output: "Please only enter numbers."_

+_When values less than 1 are submitted, it returns an error._
+* _Example Input: -1_
+* _Example Output: "Please only enter numbers above 0."_

 _It can count up to the user-provided number by 1._
 * _Example Input: 2_
 * _Example Output: [1,2]_